Education

 • War-gaming science: Funding studies designed to show no effect

-• Capturing regulatory agencies through revolving door employment
+• Influencing regulatory agencies through revolving door employment - and vice versa

 • Discrediting independent scientists who find harm